More detail on the above questions:

 --- For many smaller airfields / airports 'Aimm-Lite' provides everything they need, at a fixed cost of $295 / month on a maintained lease with standard reports.
 The recording unit is plugged into the power and internet at the Airport.
 If a broadband internet connection is not available the system can use the mobile phone system for data transfer.
-It records all aircraft radio calls 24 / 7 / 365 with a time and date stamp, then analyses, archives, sorts and stores them long term.
+It records all aircraft voice calls 24 / 7 / 365 with a time and date stamp, then analyses, sorts and archives them long term.

 A report is sent within one week of the end of each month, showing the number of each type of movement (Takeoff, Touch and Go, Landing), types of aircraft (Plane, Helicopter etc), weights, runway in use, night / day airspace activity, day of week and other information, to the aerodrome for management and reporting purposes.

-To save unnecessary work and cost at the 'Lite' level of service, the radio calls are autonomously analysed by computer, rather than transcribed by human operators.
-The reports produced are detailed enough for non-Certificated aerodromes for the current (and known future) reporting requirements of CASA in Australia and CAA in NZ, so it provides an economical way of handling Risk Management, Aviation Authority, and Local Body Compliance reporting for those who do NOT need to bill landing fees.
+To reduce work and cost at the 'Lite' level of service, the voice calls are autonomously analysed by computer, rather than transcribed by human operators.
+The reports produced are detailed enough for non-Certificated aerodromes for the current (and known future) reporting requirements of CASA in Australia and CAA in NZ, so it provides an economical way of handling Risk Management, Aviation Authority, and Local Body Compliance reporting for those who do NOT need to bill individual landing fees.

-In event of a noise complaint, anyone authorised by the aerodrome managment can listen to radio calls for any period from three years ago to the last few minutes.
+In event of a noise complaint or incident, anyone authorised by the aerodrome managment can listen to the voice calls for any period from three years ago to the last few minutes.
 This can be done from any device that has Internet access and can play a .wav file (most can).
 This allows quick incident investigation without the need for an after hours visit to the airport.

 --- Risk Management.

 With evolving Health & Safety requirements, it is no longer enough to 'Leave it to the Aero Club'.
 A landowner is expected to pro-actively manage risk to be able to show that they are taking 'all practicable steps' to safeguard staff, pilots, maintenance staff, and the public.